Are you a first-time homebuyer looking to make a purchase in Denver in 2023 or 2024? The market right now is a competitive one in the city.

 Fortunately, this kind of information is easy to find.
 You can find recent sales prices in your desired neighborhoods by using a website like Realtor.com or Zillow.
 Additionally, a simple Google search will yield all kinds of insight into the Denver housing market.

-Here are 3 real estate market highlights, as of Fall 2019:
+Here are 3 real estate market highlights, as of October 2023:

-- According to research market firm Zillow, the average price for homes sold in the metro area rose to $422,400 in September 2019.
-That was a gain of 1.4% compared to September of last year.
+- According to research market firm Zillow, the average price for homes sold in the metro area dipped to $562,400.
+That was a decrease of4.6 19.1% compared to October of last year.

 2. Get pre-approved for a home loan.